mitermayer/atlaspack/docs/rust-migration/epics/compatibility-cache/ticket-wasm-fallback.md

 ## Acceptance Criteria

-- WASM CI lane green on targeted environments; failures actionable.
+- WASM path verified on targeted environments (integration CI can run the lane); failures actionable.
 - Functional parity on smoke fixtures; perf expectations documented (may be slower).
 - Loader messages clear when selecting WASM; guidance included in docs.